orvalho/JavaScriptExercises/README.md

 - [x] 44.
 Check from three given integers that if a number is greater than or equal to 20 and less than one of the others
 - [x] 45.
 Check two given integer values and return true if one of the number is 15 or if their sum or difference is 15
 - [x] 46.
 Check two given non-negative integers and if one of the number is multiple of 7 or 11
+- [x] 47.
+Check if a number in the range 40..10000 presents in two number